-I took a return trip to Upper Susan Creek Falls with dad, Duane Cannon, during a higher water period and it resulted in tougher hiking and better results.
+I took a return trip to Upper Susan Creek Falls with dad, Duane Cannon, during a higher water period and it resulted in tougher hiking and better photos.

 This was sitting at the very beginning of the trek.
-It’s a coral fungus and named for, umm, obvious reasons.
-(Note - 6.5 years later, this is still the nicest looking coral fungus I have seen.)
+It’s a coral fungus and named, I'm assuming, because it looks a lot like coral.
+My guess could be off though.
+(Note - 6.5 years later, this is still the nicest looking specimen of coral fungus I have seen.)

 Nice view of the “trail” once you leave the logging road.
 Our best guess was that the oldest trees growing in the road are about 30 years old.
 The area surrounding the creek is heavily deciduous, so leaves covered everything, leaving great uncertainty as to where to step.

 “Fall is in the air” is the saying.
 No, fall is on the ground.

 You may have noticed the right angles on the rock sitting in the right of the creek in the above picture.
 It is columnar basalt and the angles are probably naturally that squared.
 We did notice a man-made creek tumble and water shelter, however.
 There are fish in this creek, and with a 200-foot tall waterfall above and a 35-foot tall waterfall below, they spend their entire lives within the drops.

 This is quite the little spot and one of the best waterfalls in the North Umpqua drainage.
 My estimate is the water is up about 50% more than it was in September.
 I really wish the sun wasn’t out or was at least filtered through a sturdy cloud.
 On most of these, I had to drop the exposure on the camera quite a ways to keep the sun from ruining everything.

 This is a pretty dramatic view.
 Last time, I was able to climb up into the bowl.
 It was a bit tricky because of the slick rocks and little to climb on.
 This time was more difficult with the higher water and that’s why this is as far as we got.